yashwin/ember-onboarding/README.md

 ### Shepherd Options
 You can use all [shepherd](http://github.hubspot.com/shepherd/) options when creating the steps and the tours (exept for buttons).

-* When creating a `stp`, pass an object as the 2. argument
+* When creating a `step`, pass an object as the 2. argument
 * When creating a `tour`, pass an object as the 3. argument

 ```js